-A butterfly valve is a quarter turn valve (90° or less) with a circular disk as its closing element.
+A butterfly valve, abbreviated as BTFLV, is a quarter turn valve (90° or less) with a circular disk as its closing element.
 The standard design has the valve stem running through the disk, giving a symmetrical appearance.
 Other designs offset the stem.
 Advantages include less wear and tear on the disk and seats, and tighter shut-off capabilities.
 When space is limited, sometimes larger valves may use a hand wheel with a gear arrangement.
 Butterfly valves are rather easy to maintain.
 These valves are used for gases, liquids, slurries, powders, and vacuum.

 - There are two butterfly valve categories:

 - Category A: Manufacturer's rated cold working pressure (CWP) butterfly valves, usually with a concentric disc and seat configuration.
 Sizes covered are NPS 2 to NPS 48 for valves having ASME Class 125 or Class 150 flange bolting patterns.

 - Category B: Pressure-temperature rated butterfly valves that have an offset seat and either an eccentric or a concentric disc configuration.
 These valves may have a seat rating less than the body rating.
 Sizes covered are NPS 3 to NPS 24 for Classes 150, 300, and 600.

 High Performance Butterfly Valve

 Techinically a High Performance Butterfly Valves (HPBV) is not a butterfly valve.
 However, for intents and purposes, its function and dimensions are equivalent to butterfly valves.
 A HPVB must meet certain criteria.
 For a butterfly valve to be determined as high performance it must:

 - Provide bubble tight shutoff for the entire range of its rated ANSI differential pressure across the valve.

 Typically, HPBV will be of a double or triple offset design.